sansajn/zmqu/readme.md

 # zmqu

-ZMQ C++ clone pattern client/server implementation.
+ZeroMQ C++ clone pattern client/server implementation.
 Server part is implemented by `zmqu::clone_server` and client part by `zmqu::clone_client` class.

 The simplest possible server implementation can look like this